-The school's Learner behaviours and attitudes are:
+The school's Values are:

 I. Policy Aims

 This policy aims to ensure that:

 - Pupils, staff and parents understand how our school will support pupils with medical conditions. - Pupils with medical conditions are properly supported to allow them to access the same education as other pupils, including school trips and sporting activities.